How is AI Used in Manufacturing Industry Now?

 In the modern world of short deadlines and the increased level of complexity of products, it becomes even harder to meet the highest standards and regulations in terms of quality.
 Customers expect impeccable products.
 Also, product defects can cause recalls, which massively damages the reputation of the company and its brand.
 AI can alert companies to problems in the production line that can result in quality issues.
 These faults could be major or subtle, but they all influence the overall level of production and could be eliminated in the early stages.

 Machine vision, for example, is an AI solution that uses high-resolution cameras to monitor defects way better than a human can.
-It could be combined with a Cloud-based data processing framework which generates an automatic response.
+It could be combined with a Cloud-based data processing framework that generates an automatic response.
 Also, manufacturers can obtain data on the performance of their products when they hit the market to make better strategic decisions in the future.

 AI and ML are already an essential element of Factory 4.0, but they also can improve supply chains, making them interactive to changes on the market beforehand.
 Thus, managers can improve their strategic vision by relying on AI suggestions.
 Estimates are generated by AI based on linking together a number of factors such as political situations, weather, consumer behavior, and the status of the economy.
 Staff, inventory, and the supply of materials could be calculated according to predictions.